NB-ENTOO/nb-ecommerce/memory-bank/activeContext.md

 - Admin panel requires secure authentication separate from customer-facing features
 - Product management interface should support individual and bulk operations
 - CSV and JSON import formats should be supported for bulk uploads
 - Product data validation critical for maintaining data integrity
+- Development is being done on Windows 10 (10.0.19045) environment